eyre-rs/eyre/README.md

 capture is significantly cheaper than `Backtrace` capture.
-However, like backtraces, span traces are most useful for debugging applications, and it's not uncommon to want to disable span trace capture by default to keep noise out of error messages intended for users of an application rather than the developer.
+However, like backtraces, span traces are most useful for debugging applications, and it's not uncommon to want to disable span trace capture by default to keep noise out developer.

 To disable span trace capture you must explicitly set one of the env variables